techycode-01/QrCode-Generator/README.md

 ## Demo

-You can try the live demo of the QR code generator [here]("qrc-code-generator.netlify.app").
+You can try the live demo of the QR code generator here [<a href="https://buy-busy.netlify.app/">] .